efkan/rndrawer-implemented-rnrouter/README.md

 rndrawer-implemented-rnrouter
 --

 An example for [react-native-drawer](https://github.com/root-two/react-native-drawer) and [react-native-router-flux](https://github.com/aksonov/react-native-router-flux).
 The example has been developed by using react-native-drawer 1.X and react-native-router-flux 2.X.
-The new versions of the libraries are not stable yet.
+The new versions of the libraries are not stable yet (2016-04-24).
 You might try to contribute them!

 With this scaffolding you can create side menu (drawer) and navigate between your screens (pages) easily.